 Notes

-If you have a gas burner, you can place a soft flour tortilla, one at a time, directly over the flame.
-Leave it for 5-10 seconds, until lightly charred, then flip and do the same on the other side.
+If you have a gas burner, you can place a soft flour tortilla, one at a time, directly over the flame on medium high.
+Leave it for 5-10 seconds, until lightly charred, then use tongs to carefully flip and do the same on the other side.
 Again, just 5-10 seconds is all you need to get it browned and bubbled up slightly.

-If you have an electric stove, you can broil your tortillas in the oven as an alternative.
-Just keep a close eye on them so they don’t burn.
+Or broil your tortillas in the oven as an alternative.
+Keep a close eye on them so they don’t burn.

-Or of course, you can wrap the tortillas in some damp paper towels and warm them in the microwave too.
+Or you can wrap the tortillas in some damp paper towels and warm them in the microwave too.